ibm-cloud-docs/vmwaresolutions/shared/shared_modifying-endpoints.md

 ## Procedure to modify a private network endpoint for a virtual data center
 {: #shared_modifying-endpoints-procedure}

-You must open an IBM Support ticket to modify or adjust allow listed IP addresses or subnets.
+You must open an {{site.data.keyword.IBM}} Support ticket to modify or adjust allow listed IP addresses or subnets.
 Provide the following details when you contact IBM Support:
 * The IP addresses and subnets that you want to add or delete
 * The virtual data center ID